 Cloud computing is affecting the competitive dynamics of the hardware, software, and consulting industries.
 In the past, firms seeking to increase computing capacity invested heavily in expensive, high margin server hardware, creating a huge market for computer manufacturers.
 But now hardware firms find these markets may be threatened by the cloud.
 The trend shifting from hardware to services is evident in IBM's quarterly numbers.
-The firm recently reported its overall earnings were up 12 percent, even though hardware sales were off by 20 percent.
-J. Fortt, "Goodbye, PC (and Mac).
+The firm recently reported its overall earnings were up 12 percent, even though hardware sales were off by 20 percent.J.
+Fortt, "Goodbye, PC (and Mac).
 Hello, Services," Fortune, February 4, 2009.
 What made up the difference?
 The growth of Big Blue's services business.
 IBM is particularly well positioned to take advantage of the shift to services because it employs more technology consultants than any other firm in the world, while most of its competitors are forced to partner to offer something comparable.
-Consulting firm Cappemini's partnership to offer cloud services through Amazon is one such example.
+Consulting firm Capgemini's partnership to offer cloud services through Amazon is one such example.

+22. A massive network of computer servers running software to coordinate their collective use.
+Server farms provide the infrastructure backbone to SaaS and hardware cloud efforts, as well as many large-scale Internet services.
 The shift to cloud computing also alters the margin structure for many in the computing industry.
 While Moore's Law has made servers cheap, deploying SaaS and operating a commercial cloud is still very expensive-much more so than simply making additional copies of conventional, packaged software.
-Microsoft surprised Wall Street when it announced it would need to pour at least \$2 billion more than analysts expected into the year's server farm22 capital spending.
+Microsoft surprised Wall Street when it announced it would need to pour at least \$2 billion more than analysts expected into the year's server farm capital spending.
 The firm's stock-among the world's most widely held-sank 11 percent in a day.S.

 Mehta, "Behold the Server Farm," Fortune, July 28, 2006.
 As a result, many portfolio managers started paying closer attention to the business implications of the cloud.